microsoft/oss-ssc-framework/specification/framework.md

 # Common OSS Supply Chain Threats

-The Microsoft OSS SSC Framework was designed based on known threats (i.e. tactics and techniques) used by adversaries to compromise OSS packages.
+The OSS SSC Framework was designed based on known threats (i.e. tactics and techniques) used by adversaries to compromise OSS packages.
 The table below is a comprehensive compilation of OSS supply chain threats with links to real examples.
 It also identifies which OSS SSC Framework requirements mitigate the threat.
 To see the full list of requirements and their benefits, please see the [OSS SSC Framework Requirements](#oss-ssc-framework-requirements) later in this document.

 For other sources of OSS threats, please see the following links: